pc2/sus-compiler/README.md

 - Runtime Iteration Constructs
 - Automatic Pipelining & Retiming

-Of course, while the language does not support such protocols directly, they can be provided as libraries.
+Of course, while the language does not support such protocols directly in the syntax, as this would put unneccesary extra constraints on the output hardware, modules for handling them are[^todo] provided in the standard library.

 #### Example of some SUS code in the SUS VSCode Language Server.
 ![SUS LSP Example](philosophy/images/susLSPExample.png)